ramaven/Orbital4/README.md

-NUS Orbital Programme 2021
+NUS Orbital Programme 2021 - Artemis (Extreme)
-Level of Achievement: Artemis (Extreme)

 We are Ruoyan and Rama and we are developing a mobile application called HEALth Together.
 HEALth Together is a digital healthcare ecosystem that provides end to end pain management support for patients - from the time when they start to feel any pain, till they reach a doctor, and throughout the pain monitoring and management process.